GoogleCloudPlatform/dataproc-templates/airflow/README.md

                     |_java/     # Dataproc Templates java folder
 ```

-To do that, you can use the following instructions:
+To do that, after following the configuration instructions below, you can use the following instructions:

 ```
 #### If using Composer as your Airflow environment